clpo13/inflation-calc-c/README.md

 automatically copy the file to the build directory, but if you move the built binary, the CSV needs to go with it.

+Also, the program expects the CSV to have only two fields, year and CPI, separated by commas.
+Additional fields will be ignored.
+A header line (like the one in the included CSV file) is optional.
+If present, it will be ignored.

 ## Purpose

 For now, the program just reads the CSV and spits formatted data out, but the